SailFish17/Credit_Risk_Analysis/README.md

 Module 17

 ## Overview of the analysis:
 The purpose of this analysis is to demonstrate resampling models using machine learning imbalanced-learn and scikit-learn to predit Credit Risk.
+The techniques used are:
+- RandomOverSampler
+-  SMOTE (Synthetic Minority Oversampling Technique)
+-  ClusterCentroids (under sampling)
+-  SMOTEENN (SMOTE and Edited Nearest Neighbors (ENN)).
+-  Ensemble Classifiers BalancedRandomForestClassifier
+-  EasyEnsembleClassifier

-The techniques used are RandomOverSampler, SMOTE (Synthetic Minority Oversampling Technique), ClusterCentroids (under sampling), and then SMOTEENN (SMOTE and Edited Nearest Neighbors (ENN)).
-Finally Ensemble Classifiers BalancedRandomForestClassifier and EasyEnsembleClassifier are used to predict Credit Risk.
+The last 2 are used to predict Credit Risk.

 ## Results: